 Almost one in 20 US adults now use e-cigarettes, that is roughly 10.8 million Americans.
-More than half of these e-cig smokers are under 35 years old- Reuters.
+More than half of these e-cigarette smokers are under 35 years old - Reuters.

-In 2018, despite being illegal to purchase, more than 3.6 million US middle and high school students used e-cigarettes in the past 30 days, which is: 4.9% middle schoolers and 20.8% high school students.
+Despite electronic cigarettes being illegal for youths to purchase, in 2022 alone, 2.55 million U.S. middle and high school students used e-cigarettes in the past 30 days.
+This breaks down to approximately 3.3% (380,000) of middle school students and 14.1% (2.14 million) of high school students.
 Nevertheless, the trend for our nation’s youth to begin using electronic cigarettes is continually rising.

 What are E Cigarettes?